 Effective in September 2018, Hatto is responsible for global leadership and oversight of external reporting, technical accounting matters, development of new accounting policies, and internal controls.
 He also is responsible for reporting financial results to the company’s senior leadership and the board of directors’ Audit Committee.
 Hatto joined GM in 2007 as an assistant controller.
 He held subsequent regional controllership positions and worked at Buick and GMC.

 Vice President, U.S. Sales and Service

-U.S. sales chiefs for Chevrolet and Buick-GMC report to Stephen Hill.
-He’s also responsible for GM’s U.S. operations unit and fleet sales.
-Hill had been VP of GM’s Customer Care and Aftersales division, which oversees vehicle service, parts, and other operations in GM’s North America retail network.
+U.S. sales chiefs for Chevrolet, Buick-GMC, and GM Fleet, as well as sales operations, report to Hill.
+He is also responsible for General Motors’ U.S. operations unit and fleet sales.
+Hill had been vice president of GM’s Customer Care and Aftersales division, which oversees vehicle service, parts, and other operations in GM’s North America retail network.
 He also served as general sales manager for the Premium Channel (Cadillac-Hummer-Saab).
-Hill began his GM career in 1983 at Cadillac as a district service manager, and moved on to numerous positions within the company.
+Hill began his GM career in 1983 at Cadillac.

 Vice President, North America Manufacturing and Labor Relations

 Johnson is responsible for the safety, productivity, and quality performance of more than 80,000 employees at more than 40 assembly, stamping, propulsion, and component operations in the U.S., Canada, and Mexico.
 Prior to his current role, Johnson served as VP of operational excellence.
 Under his leadership, a team of Lean Six Sigma experts developed a training initiative and coached employees in projects that saved GM millions and improved the overall efficiency of the company’s operations.